 TARGET USERS: Individuals, Businesses, Industry, Government

 Notpla is edible packaging made from one of nature’s most renewable resources: brown seaweed.
 This waste-free alternative to plastic bottles and cups is made from a proprietary material that is cheaper than plastic and that which can encapsulate any beverage including water, soft drinks, spirits, condiments and cosmetics.
 See Notpla's innovative product line at: http://www.notpla.com/products.

-In 2012, David Edwards launched WikiCells, an edible packaging for foods and liquids.
-WikiCells mimic an eggshell and are made of charged polymers and food particles that can be filled with many things like orange juice, wine, or chocolate.
+In 2012, David Edwards launched WikiCells, an edible packaging for foods and liquids that mimics an eggshell but is made of charged polymers and food particles that can be filled with many things like orange juice, wine, or chocolate.
 See: http://davidideas.com/details/wikicells